|

 BBQ KEBABS

-To make green peppers roll out about 3 tbsp of green gumpaste and cut out rectangular shapes.
+• To make green peppers, roll out about 3 tbsp of green gumpaste and cut out rectangular shapes.
 Thread the peppers onto the bamboo stick.

-Let all the decorations dry for at least 5 hours.
-Thicker pieces are best to left dry overnight.
+• Let all the decorations dry for at least 5 hours.

 BURGER

-I used rice krispies to make the burger.
-Melt 1 cup mini marshmallows with 1tbl butter in microwave on 50% power.
-Add 1tbl cocoa powder, brown, and red food coloring, stir well.
-Stir in 1 1/2 cups rice krispies cereal.
+I used Rice Krispies to make the burger.
+Melt 1 cup mini marshmallows with 1 tbsp butter in the microwave on 50% power.
+Add 1 tbsp cocoa powder, brown, and red food coloring, stir well.
+Stir in 1 1/2 cups Rice Krispies cereal.
+Shape the mixture into disks.
+Use a template for the grill grates for size reference.
+Make grill dents with a spatula.

 CHEESE AND SAUSAGE